radioblodo/cyberfarmer/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: A diary of a CyberFarmer
 postsHeading: Latest posts
 archiveButtonText: See all posts
-metaDesc: 'Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.'
+metaDesc: 'This is a blog post of a cybersecurity enthusiast.'
 socialImage: ''
 ---

-Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
-It also gives you a well organised starting point to extend yourself.
-It’s by [Andy Bell](https://twitter.com/hankchizljaw) and [friends](https://github.com/aarongustafson/hylia/graphs/contributors).

-Get started now by [deploying Hylia to Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/hankchizljaw/hylia&stack=cms)
+CyberFarmer is a blog that documents everything about cybersecurity, from viruses to bugs and tips and tricks about cybersecurity.